Bats at our properties

 Bats at Woodchester Park

 Woodchester Mansion and its surrounding parklands have been home to the greater horseshoe bat since the early 20th century.
+Since then, the bat population has fluctuated wildly due to changes in their environment and a number of harsh winters, dipping to a low of 85 bats.

 Bats at Horner Wood